 Inside, the lobby allows the lower floor to be closed off from the stairs for efficient heating.
 Upstairs, the bedrooms are positioned to the north side and the hallway provides an additional buffer zone from the cooler side of the house.
 In some of the designs, there is also a dedicated study nook, a homework space not in a bedroom or in a busy living area.
 The kitchen is a dedicated space, neatly tucked away downstairs in the back corner.
 Windows and doors are standard sizes, for supply chain efficiency, and the cladding dimensions are consistent to enable panelisation and pre-fabrication – the strip windows are designed as modules that can be dropped into place – and throughout ceiling heights are 2.55 metres to make the spaces feel larger.

 The houses are intended to be built en masse with the design refined further over time.
 They contribute to street character through diversity – there are different roof types, including an ‘interrupter’ with a higher roof pitch, that create variation in forms, avoiding the monotony often found in volume housing neighbourhoods.
 There is also depth to the façades, provided by roof overhangs and wing walls, shelter from which also encourages use of the front porch, bringing people out to the street.

-David Irwin, Andrew Mirams, Scott Donnell, Scott McKerrow, Emma Davis, Marcus Richardson, Hayley Wright, Azmon Chetty, James Ure,
+David Irwin, Andrew Mirams, Scott Donnell, Scott McKerrow, Hayley Smith, Azmon Chetty,

 Soil and Rock